 Our lecturers are Physicians, Physician Assistants, Nurse Practitioners, Paramedics and Specialty Lecturers.
 We strive to mirror the information as if it was being presented in a medical school setting.
 The labs are done at the school to make the student proficient in the various skills the paramedic needs to know.

 The students take the skills they have learned in the lab and complete clinical rotations to master the skills.
-The clinical rotations are completed on Advanced Life Support (ALS) Ambulances, Adult ED, Pediatric ED, Anesthesia/Operating Room, ICU, Labor and Delivery.
+The clinical rotations are completed on Advanced Life Support (ALS) Ambulances, Adult ED, Pediatric ED, Anesthesia/Operating Room, ICU or Cath Lab, Labor and Delivery.
 The clinical rotations are separate from lab and didactic work.

 Once you have completed the NYS Paramedic Program the student will sit for the New York State Certification Examination.
 This certification is good for 3 years.
 After 3 years, the Paramedic certification will expire.
 The Paramedic must take a Paramedic Refresher course before the 3 year time frame, and is usually taken about 6 months before expiration.